italiangrid/storm/release-notes/storm-webdav/1.0.2/index.md

 ### Description

-The brand new StoRM WebDAV component

-fixes a problem in the handling of partial HTTP get requests that could fill up the disk space on the machine where the storm-gridhttps server was running.
+This is the first official release of the StoRM WebDAV service, which replaces the storm-gridhttps server.

+The StoRM WebDAV service provides performance improvements and resolves some problems previously found in the storm-gridhttps-server, in particular:

+- incorrect handling of multi-range partial get requests
+- incorrect handling of multiple slashes in incoming requests

 ### Bug fixes

-The following issues list contains several storm-gridhttps-server open bugs those had been fixed with the new StoRM WebDAV component:

 {% include list-rfcs.liquid %}